xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.6.5 =
+* fixed column order bug when including the "id" column in the list display #1645
+* fixed bug in field definition when using numeric value titles #1646

 = 1.7.6.4 =
 * fixed fatal error on upload with invalid file extension #1638